Carbon-Config-Project/CarbonConfigLib/EXAMPLES.md

 			 * A entry can be started with the "simple/variant/enum/nested" function.
 			 * After that optionally a "addSuggestion" or "setComments" or "forceSuggestions" can be used to expand on information for each.
 			 * Though these are mainly for GUI implementations specifically.
-			 * And then a "finish" function must be used to complete an entry.
 			 *
 			 * The nested starter is used for allowing to append custom data structures such as other compounds or list.
 			 * (Recursion is needed)